Practice Heist with Flashcards, Spelling and Quizzes

 The noun 'heist' has an etymology that aligns with its association with elaborate thefts often involving force or deception.
 It is believed to have originated from the American slang term 'heist,' which emerged in the early 20th century.
 While the exact origin is not entirely clear, it is thought to be linked to the word 'hoist,' which means to lift or raise.
 This connection might reflect the notion of thieves 'lifting' valuable items or money unlawfully.
 'Heist' has come to represent a planned and executed theft of a significant amount of money or valuable items, typically involving tactics like force, deception, or elaborate schemes.
 Its etymology echoes the notion of a bold and often audacious act of theft, where criminals aim to 'hoist' away their ill-gotten gains.

-Quiz: Find the meaning of heist
+Find the correct meaning of the noun heist:

 Try Again!